 Q: How close will we be to the lava flowing into the ocean?

-A: Based on ocean conditions, we keep within guidelines for a safe distance from the lava flow on the shoreline.
-Favorable conditions allow for viewing approx. 50 yards from shore.
+A: Based on ocean & plume conditions, we keep within guidelines for a safe distance from the lava flow and plume.
+Favorable conditions allow for viewing approx. 30-50 yards from shore.

 Q: Is the boat and company we are touring with comfortable and safe?

 A: YES.
 Safety of our passengers and crew is our #1 concern.
-Our 34 foot double-hull lava tour boat is rated by the USCG to seat 24 persons.
-It's 34 foot length and "double-hull" makes for a much more controlled ride, eliminating much of the uncomfortable movements you'd experience on a typical "V" hull vessel.
-It is powered by two 250 hp Honda four-stroke outboard engines.
-As is for our 27 Foot double hull vessel rated for 6 persons, our vessels are clean, well maintained and equipped with forward-facing rollercoaster style seating for a safe and comfortable viewing experience.
-Remote controlled spotlights and life preservers along with all required safety equipment is on board.
+Our 45 foot and 34 foot double-hull cat lava tour vessels are rated by the USCG to seat 49 and 24 persons respectively.
+It's length and "double-hulls" make for a much more controlled ride, eliminating much of the uncomfortable movements you'd experience on a typical "V" hull vessel.
+Our largest is powered by four (4) quad 250 hp Honda four-stroke outboard engines and our 34 foot is powered by twin engines of the same size.
+As is for our 27 Foot double hull cat vessel rated for 6 persons, all are clean, well maintained and equipped with forward-facing rollercoaster style seating & surround sound stereo for a safe and comfortable viewing experience.
+Remote controlled spotlights, life preservers, life rafts and safety equipped.

 Q: How many persons are allowed in our party to view the lava?
 What's the "X" factor?

-A: We are able to provide your group with seating for up to 6, 10-15 and 20+ increments.
+A: We are able to provide your group with seating for up to 6, 24 and 40 passenger+ increments.
 State tour operator guidelines are followed precisely, assuring your safety as a passenger on our licensed USCG tour operating vessels in the State of Hawaii.
 We are able to accomodate large families comfortably, wedding party's and many other occasions!
-The best part of our tour is we treat you all as if you were our own family.
+The best part of our tour is we treat you as if you were our own family.
 Why should we go out of our way to bring you out to our special tour, and treat you like krud!
-We believe that goodness comes to those who share it in their lives, thus we try our best to help you with any individual needs.
-We do business with the "X" factor, and treat you with professionalism, respect and ALOHA......just like family!
+We're here to extend help to you with any individual needs whenever possible and do business with the "X" factor.
+This means trying our best to treat you with professionalism, respect and ALOHA!

 Q: What methods of payment do you accept for my tour?